 Lipid rafts are specialised and stiffer sections of the cell membrane that protrude 50% above the membrane wall.
 They contain up to five times the cholesterol of the surrounding membrane wall.
 This holds the raft together.
-The purpose of these rafts is to enhance inter-cellular recognition by embedding many receptor proteins and protecting many types of incoming and outgoing signals from non-raft enzymes.
+The purpose of these rafts is to enhance inter-cellular recognition and communication by embedding many receptor proteins into the raft and protecting many types of incoming and outgoing signals from non-raft enzymes.
 They perform a similar function to a tower of communications antennas on a hill.
-Lipid rafts in the Golji apparatus are also crucial for the formation of vesicles.
+Lipid rafts in the Golgi apparatus are also crucial for the formation of vesicles.

 Triglyceride, or what we commonly refer to as fat, is the major form of energy storage in multi-cellular organisms as it is over twice as energy dense as carbohydrate and protein.
 Fat is stored in special adipose (fat) tissue which is designed for continuous storage or burning of triglycerides.
 This process is controlled by our old friends the enzymes.
 On a macro level adipose tissue will cushion, heat and insulate your body.
 Adipose tissue also generates immune cells called macrophages.

-Lipids are also heavily involved in inter-cellular signalling via hormone production.
-Hormones are often released by the cell into the bloodstream for long distance signalling right around the body.
+Lipids are also heavily involved in inter-cellular signaling via hormone production.
+Hormones are often released by the cell into the bloodstream for long distance signaling right around the body.
 Lipid-based hormones control functions such as male and female sexual development and function, metabolism, cell growth, calcium regulation, inflammation levels, immunity to disease, blood pressure and the clearance of dead or damaged cells.

 Carbohydrates are the sugars, starches and grains of our diets.
 In chemistry carbohydrates are called saccharides and they are biological molecules made from carbon, hydrogen and oxygen in the ratio of 1:2:1.
 They are basically a combination of carbon and water, making them easily dissolvable in the watery cellular environment.
 These saccharide molecules come in four forms.
 Monosaccharides are the hexagonal base-units.
 They include glucose and fructose.
 Di-saccharides are two of these base-unit molecules joined together.
 Examples are sucrose and lactose.
 Oligosaccharides consist of up to ten hexagonal base-unit molecules and this category includes human milk.
 Poly-saccharides can have base units numbering in the thousands.
 Any saccharide above monosaccharide will need an enzyme to help our body break it down.
 This is where some food intolerances come from.